abhirup-m/Research-Profile/resStateTexts/general.typ

 ]
 ))

-= Short-term future directions
+= Short-term research goals

-#columns(2,
-[
-- Our work on the Mott transition has some obvious possible extensions.
-These include studying the effect of doping the impurity site, as well as appying our approach to the heavy-fermion materials.
+*Extending our work on lattice Mott MIT work*.
+Having obtained exciting results on the 2D Mott MIT (in the form of a momentum-anisotropic Mott metal phase, [@mukherjee2025]), I am interested in extending this to the case of non-zero doping.
+This should unlock several new possibilities such as superconducting instabilities.
+Another avenue for extendin this is to tackle the problem of heavy-fermions and study the Fermi surface reconstruction transition in such materials from the lens of Kondo breakdown.

-- In terms of investigating non-Fermi liquid physics arising from Kondo breakdown, we are presently investigating a variety of impurity models to construct a *overarching theory for partially-screened models* and the associated low-energy signatures, using several diagnostics.
+*Overarching theory for Kondo-frustrated non-Fermi liquids*.
+In terms of investigating non-Fermi liquid physics arising from Kondo breakdown, we are presently studying a variety of impurity models to construct a unified theory of the low-energy signatures, using several diagnostics.
+These signatures include real-space entanglement measures, degree of compensation, etc.
-#colbreak()

-- With regards to the entanglement renormalisation aspect, it should be interesting to check how the entanglement scaling plays out for Lifshitz fermions $E\(k\) prop k^alpha$, $alpha > 1$.
+*Holographic lifshitz theories*.
+With regards to my entanglement renormalisation work (where we showed that scaling transformations in a non-interacting 2D Dirac theory can be visualised as the emergence of a holographic dimension, [@Mukherjee2024]), it should be interesting to check how the entanglement scaling plays out for Lifshitz fermions $E\(k\) prop k^alpha$, $alpha > 1$.
 Once can also try to model the effects of electronic correlation perturbatively or by using an exactly solvable model such as the Hatsugai-Kohmoto model and studying how it affects properties of the holographic dimension.

-])
+*Investigating many-body scars in Hatsugai-Kohmoto model*.
+Having invesigated some apects in one my currently-running projecs, I am interested in studying similar ideas in the Hatsugai-Kohmoyo model $H_"KM"$. $H_"KM"$ is an exactly solvable, integrable model of correlated electrons, displaying non-Fermi liquid excitations.
+Following *PRL 134 050403*, it is worth investigating whether a perturbatively non-integrable model (such as $H = H_"KM" + P_nu H_"Hub" P_nu$, where $H_"Hub"$ is the Hubbard model and $P_nu$ projects onto some symmetry sectors) can host many-body scars (through approximate symmetries remnant from $H_"KM"$).
+The entanglement structure of the states in such a model should also be interesting to explore.

+*Effect of correlated impurities on dynamics of integrable systems*.
+Taking arXiv:2503.14608 forward, one can study the effect of correlated impurities on the revival of ergodicity in integrable models, in the form of quantum impurity models.
+More specifically, one can consider various geometries of impurities which are known to host non-Fermi liquid excitations, and study the dependence of thermalisation on the nature of excitations.

+*Entanglement patterns in interacting Majorana fermions*.
+By adopting and extending the method laid out in #link("https://journals.aps.org/prb/pdf/10.1103/f4b4-h1yr")[PRB 112, 024440 (2025)], one can study entanglement measures in interacting Majorana fermions.
+Entanglement has become a key tool in the fast few decades in characterising phases of quantum matter, providing insights into the nature of correlations (are the correlations multi-partite?) within a phase.
+An entanglement _witness_ like the quantum Fisher information can certainly be related to the dynamical susceptibility, making it a tempting candidate for investigation.
+Entanglement _measures_ can also often be linked to static correlations and therefore may also be amenable to this approach.

+*Studying effect of electronic correlations in MATBG through an exactly solvable model*.
+The Hatsugai-Kohmoto model is an exactly solvable model of correlated electrons, displaying non-Fermi liquid and Mott insulating phases.
+It should be interesting to see what kind of phases emerge in an MATBG system with such interactions.
+Instabilities towards non-BCS superconductivity can also be explored and compared against experiments.

+*Exploring violation of Luttinger's theorem in heavy-fermion systems*.
+Recent work (arXiv:2506.04342) suggests that violation of Luttinger's theorem (in non-Fermi liquids and Mott insulators) are a result of changes in the anomaly structure of the Fermi surface.
+One can investigate these claims particularly in the context of heavy-fermion systems to see if we can write down topological order parameters (derived from singularities in the Luttinger-Ward functional, following arXiv:2506.04342) that track phase transitions in such systems.

+*Extend the idea of ’t Hooft anomalies to Mott insulators*.
+Some work has already been done in this regard in a recent series of works by Philip Phillips (arXiv:2506.04342).
+Can we write down something akin to topological order parameters derived from changes in anomaly structures that can classify these phases?
+One can also consider the question of correlating anomalies to entanglement patterns.

 = Long-term research goals